 - 1. Trade Partner senior leadership will conduct monthly Safety Observation/Inspection Walks on the project.
 This includes Project Manager, Superintendent, or Safety Professional. - 2.
 Daily Supervisor Safety Observation/Inspection will be conducted on their scope of work. - 3.
-Trade Partner employees will conduct daily inspections of personal protective equipment of the personal protection of the personal protective equipment of the personal protective equipment of the personal protective equipment of the personal protection of the personal protective equipment of the personal protection of t tools and equipment associated with their work activities All Personal Protective Equipment will be inspected daily PRIOR to use.
+Trade Partner employees will conduct daily inspections of personal protective equipment, tools and equipment associated with their work activities All Personal Protective Equipment will be inspected daily PRIOR to use.
 Any defect is to rejected; and the defective item shall not be used.
-Tag it "UNSAFE - DO NOT USE" and remove it from service.
+Tag it "UNSAFE DO NOT USE" and remove it from service.